platformsh/platformsh-docs/docs/src/guides/wordpress/multisite.md

 ### Configure the network

-When the deployment has completed for the new environment, log into the administration panel and visit "Network Setup" under "Tool" in the sidebar.
+When the deployment has completed for the new environment, log into the administration panel and visit "Network Setup" under "Tools" in the sidebar.
 By default, the **Sub-directories** option should be selected already for you.
-Modify the the networks "Title" and "Admin Email" if desired, and then save the changes by clicking the "Install" button at the bottom of the page.
+Modify the the network's "Title" and "Admin Email" if desired, and then save the changes by clicking the "Install" button at the bottom of the page.

 WordPress will offer you an additional block of configuration to then add to your `config/application.php` file: